banter240/hdg_bavaria_homeassistant/README.md

 ---

+### ⚠️ Breaking Changes

+- **Renamed Entity Keys**:
+  - The internal key for the combustion chamber temperature sensor (node 22000) was renamed from `brennraumtemperatur_soll` to `brennraumtemperatur` to correctly reflect that it provides the *actual* temperature reading.
+A new node 2605 was added as `brennraumtemperatur_soll` for the target temperature.
+  - The internal key for the primary operating mode was renamed from `betriebsart` to `hk1_betriebsart` to ensure consistency across all heating circuits (HK1-HK6).
+- **Automation & Dashboard Updates**: Any custom dashboards or automations using these specific entity IDs (e.g., `sensor.hdg_boiler_..._brennraumtemperatur_soll` or `select.hdg_boiler_..._betriebsart`) will need to be updated to use the new keys.

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->